americoleonardo/istio-payments/README.md

 # Istio payments

-Sample application with 3 microservices showcasing Kubernetes, Istio, microservice applications
+Sample application with 3 microservices showcasing Kubernetes, Istio, microservice applications.

+This application will work when you have a Kubernetes with Istio provided.

 # Installation